germaniuss/liboauth/README.md

 - [x] State saving of "tokens" and other variables (simple .ini file)
 - [x] Auto refresh "access token" with zero overhead for the user.
 - [x] Cross-compatibility with Windows/Apple/Linux
+- [x] The response code and content type (as well as the response data) are returned.

 ### Missing functionality